stackforge/pecan/docs/source/commands.rst

     Starting server in PID 000.
     serving on 0.0.0.0:8080, view at http://127.0.0.1:8080

-...and then visiting it in your browser.
+and then visiting it in your browser.

 The server ``host`` and ``port`` in your configuration file can be changed as described in :ref:`server_configuration`.